 2. Years to > MMA

-IBM earned a Star in this section for its NPV MMA Diff. of the $2,252.
-This amount is in excess of the $1,800 target I look for in a stock that has increased dividends as long as IBM has.
-If IBM grows its dividend at 15.0% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 2.54%.
-IBM earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The NPV MMA Diff. of the $1,721 is below the $1,900 target I look for in a stock that has increased dividends as long as IBM has.
+If IBM grows its dividend at 16.0% per year, it will take 7 years to equal a MMA yielding an estimated 20-year average rate of 3.6%.

-Memberships and Peers: IBM is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Accenture plc (ACN) with a 2.3% yield, Hewlett-Packard Company (HPQ) with a 3.5% yield, and Microsoft Corporation (MSFT) with a 3.3% yield.
+Memberships and Peers: IBM is a member of the S&P 500 a member of the Broad Dividend Achievers™ Index.
+The company's peer group includes: Accenture plc (ACN) with a 2.3% yield, Hewlett-Packard Company (HPQ) with a 1.7% yield, and Microsoft Corporation (MSFT) with a 3.0% yield.

-Conclusion: IBM earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks IBM as a 4-Star Strong stock.
+Conclusion: IBM did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks IBM as a 2 Star-Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $214.06 before IBM's NPV MMA Differential decreased to the $1,800 minimum that I look for in a stock with 17 years of consecutive dividend increases.
-At that price the stock would yield 1.7%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $180.41 before IBM's NPV MMA Differential increased to the $1,900 minimum that I look for in a stock with 16 years of consecutive dividend increases.
+At that price the stock would yield 1.6%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,800 NPV MMA Differential, the calculated rate is 14.2%.
-This dividend growth rate is below the 15.0% used in this analysis, thus providing a margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,900 NPV MMA Differential, the calculated rate is 16.3%.
+This dividend growth rate is higher than the 16.0% used in this analysis, thus providing no margin of safety.
 IBM has a risk rating of 1.50 which classifies it as a Low risk stock.

 IBM operates in a intensely competitive environment.
-Its solutions, global market presence and significant economies of scale provide provides a distinct advantage.
+Its solutions, global market presence and significant economies of scale provide it a distinct advantage.
 Given its diversity, the company is well positioned to weather future economic storms.
-IBM's unrivaled solution creation and delivery ability will enable the company to deliver steady recurring revenue for a long time.
-In spite of trading below its calculated fair value of $200.15, its sub-2% yield will keep me on the sidelines for now.
+IBM's solutions will enable the company to deliver steady recurring revenue for a long time.
+However, its low yield and rich valuation will keep me on the sidelines for now.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in IBM (0.0% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I held no position in IBM (0.0% of my Dividend Growth Portfolio) and was long MSFT.
 See a list of all my dividend growth holdings here.